sanskrit-coders/sanskrit-lttoolbox/README.md

 # SCL tools
 ## Intro
 - Smt Ambaa KulkarNi has led the creation of several such FST based tools.
 These are very useful for word generation and analysis.
-- They're hosted on <scl.samsaadhanii.in> and mirrors.
+- They're hosted on <http://scl.samsaadhanii.in> and mirrors.

 ## Resources available as of July 2017:
 - Only the lttoolbox compatible bin files are provided without any documentation (*by request*, not on any public site).
-- This is usually a part of the scl website code, which is antiquated and mostly useless for further development (while still serving as a useful reference for how the core lttoolbox bin files are to be invoked) as it:
+    - This is usually a part of the scl website code (under the GNU GENERAL PUBLIC LICENSE), which is antiquated and mostly useless for further development (while still serving as a useful reference for how the core lttoolbox bin files are to be invoked) as it:
       - relies on CGI technology.
       - is written in perl.
       - has a poor build system.
     - These lttoolbox compatible bin files don't work with the Java libraries as of July 2017 - see [thread](https://sourceforge.net/p/apertium/mailman/apertium-stuff/?viewmonth=201706).
 - Smt Ambaa does not provide the dix files (including to this author).
     - So there is an outsider cannot consider using them :
       - to grok how the bin files are to be invoked
       - to understand the underlying lttoolbox technology by example.
       - to develop the FST-s further.

 ## Invocation tips
 The below are sourced mostly from communication with smt ambaa and from experiments.